 The Pet Studio Pine Frame is totally foldable so you can quickly put it in storage under the bed for example.

-This luxurious product is priced very reasonably and is a no-brainer if budget allows.
+This luxurious product is priced very reasonably and is a no-brainer if the budget allows.
 It comes in two versions: two-step and three-step models depending on your dog’s size and mobility.

 3. Pet Gear Easy Step IV Pet Stairs

 Here, each step is slightly inclined to reduce the number of steps required.
-Additionally, the steps are deeper and wider to allow a more comfortable and reassuring landings for both small and large dogs.
+Additionally, the steps are deeper and wider to allow more comfortable and reassuring landings for both small and large dogs.
 Each step is 6-inch high.